 2- ISRO-NITK inked an MoU to set up a Regional Academic Centre for Space-related activities in Surathkal, Karnataka.

 As the name suggests, the Regional Academic Centre will facilitate the promotion of space technology activities in the southern region comprising Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Puducherry, Kerala and Lakshadweep.

 3- India's world-class facility to train astronauts for the country's first human spaceflight mission will be established in three years at Challakere, Karnataka.

 For the said project, ISRO has proposed a ₹2,700-crore master plan to create a top infrastructure that will house its young Human Space Flight Centre (HSFC).

 4- ISRO SSA Control Centre has been set up within the ISTRAC campus at Peenya, Bangalore and is known as NETRA (Network for space object Tracking and Analysis).
 The control centre will facilitate Space Situational Awareness (SSA) activities in the country.

 Patents received by ISRO in 2020

 1- On 18 May 2020, ISRO received the patent for Made in India 'Moon Soil' after a wait of almost six years.
-The patent is valid for 20 years after the date of filing the application-- 15 May 2014.
+The patent is valid for 20 years after the date of applying-- 15 May 2014.

-As a part of Chandrayaan-2 Mission, ISRO had to prepare an artificial moon surface to test Vikram lander and Pragyaan rover.
+As a part of the Chandrayaan-2 Mission, ISRO had to prepare an artificial moon surface to test the Vikram lander and Pragyaan rover.

 2- On 19 June 2020, ISRO received another patent for LCHG (Liquid Cooling and Heating Garment) to remove sweat in Space flights.
 The patent was filed by ISRO in February 2016.